|

 I seek a wholeness for their soul.

-I am available for both in-person and long-distance
+She is available for both in-person and

 healing sessions.

-I am a Field Associate for the Foundation for
+She is a Field Associate for the Foundation for

 Shamanic Studies, specializing in audio/visual documentation, and I

-have produced two videos and one audio CD:
+have produced five videos and

 -